 What is Payroll Factoring?

-Payroll factoring is a form of invoice factoring specifically to cover payroll costs.
+Payroll factoring is a type of accounts receivable factoring that is specifically designed to cover payroll costs.
 You may see the service listed as “staffing factoring,” “payroll funding,” “payroll invoice financing,” or “payroll invoice factoring.”

-The process involves selling the unpaid invoices to receive immediate funds to pay employee wages.
-Staffing companies and temporary employment agencies often use payroll funding, but any small business can use this method to pay their employees.
+The process involves selling the unpaid invoices to a third-party company in exchange for immediate funds to pay employee wages.
+Staffing companies and temporary employment agencies often use payroll funding, but any small business can use this method to pay its employees.
 It’s an alternative funding method when businesses can’t qualify for bank loans.

 What is a Payroll Factoring Company?

-A payroll invoice factoring company is a financial services company that provides the factoring service.
+A payroll invoice factoring company is a financial services provider that offers invoice factoring for staffing companies.
 You might see them listed as a payroll funding company or payroll finance company.

-Some payroll factoring companies focus exclusively on factoring, while others offer it as one of several business funding products.
+Some payroll factoring companies focus exclusively on payroll funding services, while others offer it as one of several business funding products.
 There are many factoring companies to consider.
+Working with a full-service payroll factoring company can provide additional services, such as assistance with payroll taxes.

-Businesses seeking factoring services typically sign a factoring agreement with the company.
-Some payroll financing companies require the company to place payroll processing with them.
+Businesses seeking invoice factoring services typically sign a factoring agreement with the payroll funding provider.
+Some payroll financing companies require the company to use their payroll processing services.

 Payroll invoice factoring is not a loan.
 It’s a business-to-business transaction.
 The company sells, or “factors,” the invoice to a factoring company.